groundwater/binary-fusion/README.md

 - application rollbacks are difficult [dg: as long as the recipe scripts are in vc, you can roll these back]

 _Problems with Platform as a Services_
-- Paas frameworks will always lag wrt cloud IAAS innovations]
+- Paas frameworks will always lag wrt cloud Iaas innovations.
-- IAAS providers will evove and make generic Paas a paasing fad]
+- Iaas providers will likely evolve and make generic Paas a paasing fad.
 - prohibitive to create private clouds [dg: which aspects are prohibitive?]
 - applications updates can still break a working deployment
-- limited regions per provider [dg: is this a IAAS vs PAAS argument?]
+- limited regions per provider [dg: is this AWS vs PAAS argument?]

 _Opportunities with cloud computing_